pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

-When you use `submit=True`, you can also specify cluster submission options - you can include any arguments to the [`fslsub.submit`](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/fslpy/latest/fsl.utils.fslsub.html#fsl.utils.fslsub.submit)
+When you use `submit=True`, you can also specify cluster submission options - you can include any arguments that are accepted by the [`fslsub.submit`](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/fslpy/latest/fsl.utils.fslsub.html#fsl.utils.fslsub.submit) function
-function:

 ```